 How Do I Participate?

-- Attend all 6 sessions (held between January and April.)
+- Attend all 6 sessions (held between February and April), including the first mandatory session on TBD.

 - Available times and competencies will be published in the application.
 Students will need to indicate and confirm availability for a particular session in the competency area you wish to address.